BredaUniversityGames/xs/docs/device.md

 1. TOC
 {:toc}

-# Device

-`Device` gives you access to device some device specific utilities.

 ## **getPlatform**()
 Gets the currently running platform.
-Can be one of
+Can be one of:
-- Device.PlatformPC
+- `Device.PlatformPC`
-- Device.PlatformPS5
+- `Device.PlatformPS5`
-- Device.PlatformSwitch
+- `Device.PlatformSwitch`